Carr River

-The Carr River is a river in the U.S. state of Rhode Island.
+The Carr River is a river in Kent County in the U.S. state of Rhode Island.
 It flows approximately 6 km (4 mi).
 There are three dams along the river's length.

 Course

 The river rises from Carr Pond in West Greenwich.
-It flows roughly due west past Tarbox and Capwell Mill Ponds to its confluence with the Big River.
+It flows roughly due west past Tarbox and Capwell Mill ponds to its confluence with the Big River.

 Crossings

 Below is a list of all crossings over the Carr River.
 The list starts at the headwaters and goes downstream.